 The Conservatory offers students an ideal environment in which to learn and grow.
 Not only is the school set in the heart of the culturally rich city of Boston, it also boasts a multidisciplinary campus where dancers and choreographers interact daily with musicians, actors, singers, and composers.
 In addition, the school's recent merger with Berklee will give students access to the college's state-of-the-art technologies and allow them to take advantage of Berklee's leading courses in entrepreneurship, career skills, and professional development.

 The Conservatory's contemporary dance program is designed for students who possess strong technical abilities, but also understand that artistry comes from drawing on every aspect of the whole person.
 They are self-directed learners who desire new experiences not only as dancers, but also as choreographers, teachers, and scholars.
 Most importantly, Conservatory dance students are open-minded, imaginative, and bold, driven to become not only the best artists they can be, but also the best individuals they can be.

 The Conservatory's contemporary dance program is designed to expand students' understanding of both the physical and intellectual dimensions of dance, as well as their knowledge of themselves and their unique artistic voice.

-The innovative curriculum includes core courses, which are classes required of all dance students at the Conservatory, as well as an area of emphasis, which students choose in their junior year based on the area of dance that interests them most.
+The innovative curriculum includes core courses, which are classes required of all dance students at the Conservatory, as well as an optional area of emphasis, which students choose in their junior year based on the area of dance that interests them most.
 This emphasis informs elective course choices during the final two years of the program, allowing students to explore the many facets of dance.

 The core curriculum is composed of five areas, each of which supports and reinforces the others: